erictraut/mypy_issues/README.md

 9. Aliases of (or partials of) `dataclass` and `field` (document): It should be clearly documented that static type checkers will not work with aliases of `dataclass` or `field` or if these are used in "creative" ways
 10. Overload implementation do not honor overload constraints (document): It should be clearly documented that overload signatures are not used when the implementation of an overloaded function is type checked
 11. Namespace conflicts for names used in annotations (document): It should be clearly documented that shadowed names used within type annotations (e.g. a class-scoped attribute called `int` or `dict`) may not resolve the same way as at runtime; the runtime resolution rules are complex and likely to change (e.g. when deferred evaluation is enabled by default), so code should not rely on a particular resolution order
-12. Misunderstanding of how TYPE_CHECKING works and its pitfalls (document): It should be clearly documented that the use of `TYPE_CHECKING` can lead to differences between type checking and runtime behavior, so it can lead to code being less robust; there are cases where use of `TYPE_CHECKING` cannot be avoided, but it is often used out of expediency rather than a true need
+12. Misunderstanding of how TYPE_CHECKING works and its pitfalls (document): It should be clearly documented that the use of `TYPE_CHECKING` can lead to differences between type checking and runtime behavior, so it can cause code to be less robust; there are cases where use of `TYPE_CHECKING` cannot be avoided, but it is often used out of expediency rather than a true need